circles-00/wordle-solve-bot/README.md

 # 4Fun

-This bot is made just for fun to prove my colleagues that everything is 'hackable' Have fun using this :D
+This bot is made just for fun to prove my colleagues that everything is 'hackable'. <br />
+Have fun using this :D

 # TODO